-Dependent's supplement (permanent total disability): 10% of the disability pension or 250 pesos, whichever is greater, is paid for each of the five youngest children under age 21 (no limit if disabled) conceived on or before the disability began.
-The supplement ceases before age 21 if a child marries or becomes employed.
+Dependent's supplement (permanent total disability): 10% of the disability pension or 250 pesos, whichever is greater.

 Partial disability: A percentage of the full pension is paid according to the assessed degree of disability.
 The total pension benefit is paid as a lump sum if the payment period is less than 12 months.